dralmostright/mysql-repo/innodb-cluster-setup/README.md

  MySQL  localhost:33060+ ssl  JS >
 ```
 ### Verify the cluster
+MySQL shell API provides lots of flexibility to manage and view the InnoDB Cluster.
+We dba package comes with lots of functions which we can use to manage and view cluster status.
+The below command queries the current status of the InnoDB cluster and produces a report.
+The status field for each instance should show either ONLINE or RECOVERING.
+RECOVERING means that the instance is receiving updates from the seed instance and should eventually switch to ONLINE.
 ```
  MySQL  localhost:33060+ ssl  JS > cluster = dba.getCluster();
 <Cluster:mysqlclus>